swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320/README.md

 To modify this reference design for your own purposes, please take a look at `hdl/user_sample.sv` in the top level directory.

-The incoming data is converted with the `si_tag_converter` module, that computes the `tagtime` in 1/3 ps, the channel (zero indexed) and the rising/falling edge for each event.
-The output should only be sampled if `valid_tag` is set.
+The user sample file receives the `tagtime` in 1/3 ps, the `channel` (zero indexed) and the rising/falling edge for each event.
+This should only be sampled if `valid_tag` is set.

-The code below the `si_tag_converter` module instantiation is part of the sample design and can be removed if so desired.
+The code inside the user sample is only there for demonstration purposes and can be removed if so desired.
 Avoid modifying the rest of the reference design as much as possible so future changes can be easily incorporated.